 Borg won his first title in 1974, beating Spaniard, Manuel Orantes in 5 sets, after being 2-0 down.
 This proved to be the start of something special for Borg as he went on to win 6 of the next 8 French Opens.
 Some of his most memorable matches were that of his opening win, but also the marathon against Ivan Lendl in 1981, eventually winning in 5 sets a game that is dubbed to have been one of the best of all time.
 The 1981 victory over Lendl would also prove to be Borg’s last at the tournament.

 Rafael Nadal grew on the clay courts in Spain, so his first win coming in 2005 wasn’t all that surprising against Mariano Puerta.
-It signified the start of something very special and a feat that has never been bettered, going on to win 11 French Open titles, and as we write, there is likely more to come.
+It signified the start of something very special and a feat that has never been bettered, winning a total of 13 French Open titles, and as we write, there is likely more to come.

 Nadal went on to win 4 in a row at the French and was starting to be dubbed as the ‘King of Clay’.
 But, in 2009 he lost a shock 4th round tie to Swede Robin Soderling, allowing long-time rival Roger Federer to win his one and only French Open title.
 The following year Nadal took clay court tennis to the next level, winning 5 French Opens in a row, a record for most consecutive wins in the French Open.

 But, plagued with injury, Nadal was dumped out of the 2015 Open in the quarter-finals and then withdrew with an injury in the 3rd round in 2016.
 He came back in 2017 with a bang, and with almost no form leading up to the tournament, went on to win his 10th title and possibly his greatest achievement in his career, given the sheer volume of injuries he’d had and the time out the game that he had missed.
-Nadal followed this the next season winning his 11th French Open title in 2018, dropping just one set in the process.
+Nadal followed this in each of the next three seasons winning his 13th French Open title in 2020, without dropping a single set in the process.